grnhse/activerecord5-redshift-adapter/README.md

 This provides a stable tag including changes that fixes Rails 5.2 migration issues.

+**NOTE**: Neither Greenhouse Software nor its employees provide support for this Gem.
+It's provided As-Is.

-Original README.md continues from here.
+*Original README.md continues from here.*

 The Redshift driver for ActiveRecord4 already exists at: https://github.com/aamine/activerecord4-redshift-adapter, and the one for